jhyun0919/Project_EE394V_SPR2020/README.md

 For following numerical experiments steps, we will use dataset from the [IEEE PES PGLib-OPF benchmark library](https://github.com/power-grid-lib/pglib-opf) [8].

 - Set up OPF test-cases for the learning.
-- Check the distribution of active constraints of different OPF test-cases.
+- Check the distribution of active constraints of the OPF test-cases.
 - Visualize the active constraints distribution.

 ### Further Studies (Optional)